Pumpkin Pie Overnight Oats

 - ½ Tablespoon chia seeds

 - 1 Tablespoon maple syrup

-- Combine all ingredients in a bowl except for the hemp seeds and pepitas.
-If you're using greek yogurt or protein powder, add that in now.
+- Combine all ingredients in a bowl except toppings and stir together.
+If you're using Greek yogurt or protein powder, add that in now.